frequenz-floss/frequenz-sdk-python/docs/intro/glossary.md

 ### Component

-A device in the microgrid.
-For example, inverter, battery, meter, etc.
+A device within the microgrid, such as an inverter, battery, meter, and more.

 ### Component ID

-A way to identify a particular instance of a component.
-It is always a `int`.
+A numeric identifier uniquely representing an instance of a component.
+It is always of type `int`.

-For example: Battery with component ID 5.
+For example, a battery an have a component ID **5**.

-## Component data
+## Component Data

 ### Metric

-A measurable characteristic of a component.
+A quantifiable attribute of a component.

-For example: the capacity of a battery.
+For example, the metric **capacity** of a battery.

-### Measurement  / Sample value
+### Measurement / Sample Value

-An individual value measured from a component instance metric.
-It is always `float` but it is expressed in some particular unit.
+An individual numeric value obtained from a metric of a component instance.
+It is consistently of type `float`, but it is often expressed in specific units.

-In the context of a Sample (see below) this is usually referred to as a *sample value*.
+In the context of a sample, this is commonly referred to as a *sample value*.

-For example: A measurement of the capacity of battery with component ID 5 can be 400.
-The unit is typically Watt-hour (Wh).
+For example, a measurement of the capacity of a battery with component ID 5 can be **400**, typically measured in Watt-hours (Wh).

 ### Timestamp

-A point in time.
-It is always a `datetime`.
+A specific point in time, always represented as a `datetime` with a `timezone` attached.

+For example, **2022-01-01 22:00:00.000 UTC**.

 ### Sample

-A measurement taken at a particular point in time: a tuple `(timestamp, measurement)`, or simply `(timestamp, value)`.
+A measurement recorded at a particular timestamp, typically represented as a tuple `(timestamp, value)`.

-For example: Getting the measurement of 400 from the capacity of a battery at 2022-01-01 22:00:00.000 UTC would be a sample (2022-01-01 22:00:00.000 UTC, 400).
+For example, recording a measurement of 400 from the capacity of a battery at 2022-01-01 22:00:00.000 UTC would constitute a sample **`(2022-01-01 22:00:00.000 UTC, 400)`**.

-### Timeseries
+### Time Series / Timeseries

-A sequence of *Samples*.
-Normally time series should be sorted by timestamp and timestamps should be separated at regular intervals, but there can be also irregular (event-based) time series (in this case there could even possibly be multiple values with the same timestamp).
+A sequence of samples, often organized by timestamp and typically with regular intervals.
+However, irregular (event-based) time series are also possible.

-For example: Getting the measurement from the capacity of a battery at 2022-01-01 22:00:00.000 UTC every second for 5 seconds would be a timeseries like:
+For example, a time series representing measurements of a battery's capacity at 2022-01-01 22:00:00.000 UTC every second for 5 seconds would appear as follows:

 ```
 (2022-01-01 22:00:00.000 UTC, 400)